Succession: Show's creator announces show will end after fourth season

 Jesse Armstrong said in an interview with The New Yorker that he "never thought this could go on forever".

-The show, which follows Logan Roy, the owner of a media empire and his family, will air for the final time next month.
+The final series of show - which follows Logan Roy, the owner of a media empire, and his family - begins next month.

-Armstrong, who also wrote Fresh Meat and Peep Show, said he and the writers on the show have been planning its end since 2021.
+Armstrong said he and the show's other writers had been planning its end since 2021.

 "I feel deeply conflicted.
 I quite enjoy this period when we're editing - where the whole season is there but we haven't put it out yet.
-I like the interregnum," he said.
+I like the interregnum," said Armstrong, who also wrote Fresh Meat and Peep Show.

 "And I also quite liked the period where me and my close collaborators knew that this was probably it, or this was it, but hadn't had to face up to it in the world."

-The HBO series, which stars Brian Cox, Jeremy Strong and Sarah Snook, has won 13 Emmys, two Golden Globes and a Bafta.
+The HBO series, which stars Brian Cox, Jeremy Strong, Kieran Culkin and Sarah Snook, has won 13 Emmys, two Golden Globes and a Bafta.

 Armstrong said HBO, which confirmed the show was ending by retweeting The New Yorker article on Twitter, let him have full control of when the show would end.